Heat Pumps vs. Traditional Heating Systems: A Comprehensive Comparison

 - 4 min read

-Gas Furnaces and Boilers: Traditional Choices
+Gas Furnaces and Boilers: Traditional Choices for Heating

-Gas Furnaces: The average annual fuel cost for a gas furnace is typically $1,200, based on national averages for energy prices.
+Gas Furnaces: The average annual fuel cost for a gas furnace is typically around $1,200, based on national averages for energy prices.

 Energy efficiency is especially relevant in an era of rising energy costs: